psamuels00/mockoon-w-mock-resources/MOCK_RESOURCES.md

 id contains "-N-" or "-U-".
 In this case, the status is returned as New or Used, accordingly, using a templated response.
-The second response, with a status of New, is returned when the request number is 1 and the id begins with "-N".
+The second response, with a status of New, is returned when the request number is 1 and the id contains "-N".
 The third response checks for request number >= 3.
 And so forth.
 The last response acts as a catch-all and is designated as the default.